fiolj/sparta/doc/web/surf_react.rst

 --------------

-If the ambipolar approximation is being used, via the `fix ambipolar <fix_ambipolar.hmtl>`__ command, then reactions which involve either ambipolar ions or the ambipolar electron have more restricitve rules about the ordering of reactants and products, than those described in the preceeding section for the *prob* style.
+If the ambipolar approximation is being used, via the :ref:`command-fix-ambipolar`, then reactions which involve either ambipolar ions or the ambipolar electron have more restricitve rules about the ordering of reactants and products, than those described in the preceeding section for the *prob* style.